 - How many rotations are required?

 - The Admissions Committee looks for evidence of serious and enthusiastic commitment to research, an average GPA of 3.5 or higher, superior performance on the MCAT, receipt of a baccalaureate degree prior to matriculation into the program.
 We also suggest that the applicant complete courses in anatomy, biochemistry and physiology, however, these are not required.

 - GPA of 3.75, MCAT of 34 and significant research experience.

 - Yes.
 The program attracts exceptional applicants from educational institutions across the nation.

 - No. Applicants are reviewed based on their research experiences, GPA, MCAT and recommendations.

-- We receive over 170 applications per year, we interview approximately 50-60 students and admit 6-8 per year.
+- We receive close to 200 applications per year, we interview approximately 50-60 students and admit 6-8 per year.